 Your computer uses a lithium-ion battery and a reserve battery.
-For instructions about replacing the lithium-ion battery in your computer, refer to the section about replacing the battery in your Dell computer documentation.
+For instructions about replacing the lithium-ion battery in your computer, refer to "Using a Battery" on page 43.
 The reserve battery is a long-life battery, and it is very possible that you will never need to replace it.
-However, should you need to replace it, see page 49 for instructions.
+However, should you need to replace it, the procedure must be performed by an authorized service technician.